-Elevation to a Felony
+How Does Elevation to a Felony Happen?

+A felony is heard in a different courtroom and is held in the Circuit court, which is a higher authority than a misdemeanor.
+Misdemeanors are held in a County court.
+The Circuit court is where the more serious crimes are dealt with.
 A fourth felony DUI will be treated more seriously than a misdemeanor, but as far as the process goes, the same rules of evidence apply.
 The elements of the crime that must be proven are the same.
-In preparing a defense for a felony charge, a knowledgeable West Palm Beach felony DUI lawyer is looking to see whether or not there are any prior offenses.
-If there were, an attorney will determine where they occurred and whether or not they can be proven.
+In preparing a defense for a felony drunk driving charge, a knowledgeable West Palm Beach lawyer is looking to see whether or not there are any prior offenses.
+If there were, an attorney may determine where they occurred and whether or not they can be proven.

-Proving a Prior Offense
+Proving a Prior DUI Offense

 Prior offenses that occurred in Florida are easier for the government to prove than out-of-state convictions.
 This is because different states have different methods of keeping records.
 It is more difficult for the state of Florida to find out-of-state convictions and then produce proof of those convictions.

-A felony DUI attorney in West Palm Beach will want to ascertain from their client if they have any prior DUIs, if so, and how many.
-A lawyer will determine whether or not it will be easier or harder for the government to find them.
+A lawyer will want to ascertain from their client if they have any prior DUIs, and if so, where and how many.
+A lawyer could then determine whether or not it will be easier or harder for the government to find them.
 The answers that the client gives an attorney is confidential.